 At the commencement of the 2014/2015 financial year, there were three hundred and fifty-five (355) persons on staff of which three hundred and twenty-nine (329) were permanent and twenty-six (26) on project.
-At the end of the financial year there were three hundred and forty-three (343) persons on staff - three hundred and seventeen (317) permanent, two (2) on contract and twenty-four (24) project staff.

-Employment levels averaged 91.0 per cent throughout the year.
+At the end of the financial year there were three hundred and forty-three (343) persons on staff - three hundred and seventeen (317) permanent, two (2) on Employment levels averaged 91.0 per cent throughout the year.
 Approval was sought and received from the Post Operations Committee of the Ministry of Finance and Planning for the operation of all vacant posts.
 Despite persistent efforts to fill the vacant posts, recruitment proved challenging especially at the senior levels.